My Top 10 Self Care Hacks For Under $20

 1. Forget coffee & energy drinks.
 No one actually NEEDS them.
 It's all in your head.
 Instead, stretch throughout the day, especially right when you wake up.
 Stretching relaxes your muscles, brings oxygen to the brain which wakes you up, and it releases toxins out of your tissues.

-2. Start your day by opening all the curtains or blinds in your house and letting light in.
-Darkness affects our moods big time and can bring us down, so make sure there's plenty of light around you.
+2. Start your day by opening all the curtains or blinds in your house to let light in.
+Darkness affects our mood big time and can bring us down, so make sure there's plenty of light around you.